lukoerfer/simple-pnml-java/README.md

 > Check out [SimplePNML for .NET](https://github.com/lukoerfer/simple-pnml-dotnet) to handle PNML files from .NET languages like C# and VB.NET!

 ## Motivation
-The [Petri Net Markup Language (PNML)](http://www.pnml.org/) was developed as an interchange format for petri nets and can describe the logical relations between the components as well as information required for visualization.
-It is highly extendable and provides support for a variety of different petri net types, which comes with the price of high complexity.
+The [Petri Net Markup Language (PNML)](http://www.pnml.org/) was developed as an interchange format for petri nets.
+It can describe logical relations between petri net elements as well as visualization information.
+Its high expandability and conceptual support for a variety of different petri net types comes with the price of high complexity.
 Since most use cases and applications are focused on Place-Transition-(PT)-Nets, this library provides a simple way to access and modify this kind of petri nets programmatically.

 ## Installation

 ## Usage

-## Differences between .NET and JVM version
+## Differences to .NET version

-* The element relations are implemented via (auto-)properties in .NET and via fields with getters and optional setters in the JVM (with some help of Lombok).
+* The element relations are provided via getters and setters.
-* Some names are changed to follow language-specific naming conventions:
+* Naming conventions from the Java world are applied.
+This includes:
-  * Methods are named using `PascalCase` in the .NET version, but using `camelCase` in the JVM version.
+  * Methods are named using `camelCase`.
-  * Enum members are named using `PascalCase` in the .NET version, but using `UPPER_CASE` in the JVM version.
+  * Enum members are named using `UPPER_CASE`.
-* A lot more constructors and fluent methods are provided in the JVM version, because initialization blocks and optional or named parameters are not supported.
-* `Label` instances for element names, inscriptions and initial markings must be constructed manually when using the JVM version, because implicit type conversion is not supported.
-* The points of an `Edge` or the content of a `ToolData` element cannot be defined via tuples when using the JVM version.
+* The `Builder` pattern can be used to construct objects.

 ## License
 The software is licensed under the [MIT license](https://github.com/lukoerfer/simple-pnml-dotnet/blob/master/LICENSE).